 Lisinopril is a class of angiotensin-converting enzyme (ACE) medicine which uses mainly for the treatment or prevention of high blood pressure and heart failure.
-It is a white or almost white crystalline solid powder insoluble in acetone and ethanol but soluble in water and methanol.
-The tablet or oral forms of lisinopril are always taken by mouth.
 The dosage of lisinopril causes various types of side effects on human health.
 Therefore, always ask your doctor or physician before taking the lisinopril dose.

 It works by inhibiting the renin-angiotensin-aldosterone system (RAAS).
 The full effect is observed after taking four weeks of lisinopril dose.

 Lisinopril is an antihypertensive drug prescribed by the doctor mainly for the treatment of high blood pressure or hypertension in adults and children.

 It is available in the market under the following brand names Zestoretic, Zestril, Prinivil, and Qbrelis.
 It is taken by mouth but for people who have unable to take a tablet, doctors prescribed its oral solution.

 The generic drug lisinopril helps in the treatment of certain types of heart failure or after a heart attack.
 It is a class of angiotensin-converting enzyme (ACE) inhibitors that inhabit the production of a protein that causes blood vessels to tighten.
 It is also used for some patients who suffer from moderate kidney disease.